Saint Emeric of Hungary

 Emeric (Szent Imre herceg), also Emericus, Emerick, Emery or Emory.
 Venerated as Saint Emeric (c.
 1007 - 2 September 1031), was the son of King Stephen I of Hungary and Giselle of Bavaria.

 Life

 Family

 Emeric is believed to have been the second son of Stephen I. Named after his maternal uncle, Emperor Henry II, he was the only one of Stephen’s sons to survive into adulthood.

+His Hungarian name, Imre, derives from the Latin name Henricus, which means "ruler of the home".

 Education

 Emeric was educated in a strict and ascetic spirit by the Benedictine monks from Venice, Gerard, from the age of 15 to 23.
 He was intended to be the next monarch of Hungary, and his father wrote his Admonitions to prepare him for this task.
 His father tried to make Emeric co-heir still in his lifetime.

 He married in the year 1022.
 The identity of his wife is disputed.
 Some say it was Irene Monomachina, a relative of Byzantine emperor Constantine IX Monomachos, or a female member of the Argyros family to which Byzantine emperor Romanos III Argyros belonged.
 Other say it was Patricissa of Croatia, the daughter of Krešimir III of Croatia.
 Another possible person may have been Adelaide/Rixa of Poland or one of her unnamed sisters.